-- " "I actively help my client locate and schedule the care she/he needs." - "I actively assess my clients' needs for supportive resources (e.g., language translation, culturally/ linguistically appropriate services, child care, transportation) to help them be able to utilize the services they are seeking."
+- " "I actively help my client locate and schedule the care he/she needs." - "I actively assess my clients' needs for supportive resources (e.g., language translation, culturally/ linguistically appropriate services, child care, transportation) to help them to be able to utilize the services they are seeking."